itsMapleLeaf/aspects-vtt/tasks.md

   - [ ] zooming
 - characters
   - [x] pronouns field
+  - [x] show stress thresholds
   - [ ] duplicate button
-  - [x] show stress thresholds
-  - [ ] separate visibility for character browser and tokens, + let players browse visible characters
+  - [ ] separate visibility for character browser and tokens + let players browse visible characters
-  - [ ] turn character sidebar into a drawer / overlay
 - dice
   - [x] roll boost and snag dice with attributes
+  - [ ] give a special appearance for boost and snag dice
   - [ ] show the effect, base, boost, and snag values
-  - [ ] give a special appearance for boost and snag dice

 ## features

 - [ ] show a list of usable actions/skills somewhere (the dice roller probably)
+- rooms
+  - [ ] list rooms you've joined
+  - [ ] only room owner can change room background
-- character sheets
+- characters
   - [ ] open in a pop-out window
   - [ ] items
   - [ ] show a warning when dice aren't unique